 - In Brisker terms, this would be a distinction between the "heftza" of a position's content versus the "gavra" of those who accept it. ↩

 - This is not to be confused with the use of consensus as a form of colloquial rhetorical flourish.
 For example, The Talmud records hundreds of claims of "kulei 'alma," literally meaning "the whole world" agrees to a particular position.
 Given the certitude that one can produce a single lone dissenter on the planet to falsify this claim, it seems reasonable to assume that Talmudic sages were conscious of their hyperbole.
 But even in the Talmudic vernacular, an appeal to "kulei 'alma" was most often employed to define a point of agreement between specific parties in order to better understand the true point of halakhic contention.
 See B. Berachot 23a for just one example.
 These appeals to "the whole world" are not the basis of a halakhic argument - which must be defended on its merits - but instead are descriptive of a certain context, albeit exaggerated, with the intent of advancing a specific point in the discussion. ↩

-- Alternative or contradictory opinions may be suggested, with the caveat they remain theoretical and are not implemented in practice. ↩
+- Alternative or contradictory opinions may be suggested, but only with the caveat they remain theoretical and are not to be implemented in practice. ↩

 - Though it should not be surprising to find selective citations when it suits an argument.
 R. Saul Lieberman is usually ignored in Orthodox circles, but his opposition to women rabbis is noteworthy and thus merits a reference. ↩

 - For more on this subject see my earlier post on "Gadolatry." ↩